victorFFFF/frontend-twitch/README.md

 - [x] implement no result for streams
 - [ ] implement some backend functionalities
 - [ ] implement no result for follower/following
+- [ ] Need to fix memory leakage going from page to page